- Play it again: What do Dragon, White Dwarf and The General have in common?

-Help columns were a regular feature of computer magazine in the 1980s.
+Computer magazine in the 1980s regularly featured help columns.
 As Adventure games were perhaps the most challenging games to play frequently leaving players stuck and unable to progress, the Adventure help guru was a must for most game publications.
-The popularity of “The Hobbit” and the challenges of the Megler’s world and puzzles and the possibilities of Mitchell’s parser saw many column inches dedicated to the game.
+The popularity of The Hobbit and the challenges of the Megler’s world and puzzles and the possibilities of Mitchell’s parser (created for The Hobbit) saw many column inches dedicated to the game.

 To finish reading this column, go to Play it again’s help columns article.

 DMZ celebrated the Play It Again launch in 2013.